2061: Odyssey Three: Plot

 Universe rescues Galaxy's crew; they are brought to Ganymede, where they watch as Mount Zeus, which has been steadily sinking, finally disappears beneath the Europan surface.
 Kreuger writes a follow-up article for Nature, stating that Mount Zeus was a mere fragment of Jupiter's diamond material, and that it is almost certain that many more such large pieces of diamond are currently in orbit around Lucifer.
-Krueger therefore proposes a scouting project to seek diamond in the Lucifer system, for eventual mining.
+Kreuger therefore proposes a scouting project to seek diamond in the Lucifer system, for eventual mining.

 Floyd, Chris, and van der Berg become close.
 In a later chapter, another Heywood Floyd, now a disembodied creature of pure consciousness, talks with Dave Bowman.
 It is revealed that the small monolith duplicated Floyd's consciousness; there are now two Heywood Floyds, one an immortal being who resides with Bowman and HAL inside the Great Wall, another who will live and die without knowing this.
 Bowman shows Floyd images of his experience of studying the life forms of Jupiter before they were killed in the creation of Lucifer, explaining that the monolith weighed the Jovians against the Europans and decided the latter held more promise.
 Bowman states that during the diamond meteor impact, the immensely powerful monolith tipped over on its side, and may be damaged.
 He and HAL believe that when Lucifer begins to fail, the monolith will weigh the Europans against humanity and they have only about a thousand years to prepare for that moment.

 In an epilogue, set in 3001, the original monolith discovered on the Moon in 1999 has been placed in the plaza of the ancient United Nations Building.
 Humans have found more quantities of diamond from the former Jupiter and have used it to create space elevators and an orbital ring connecting them, as suggested by Kreuger.
-(This idea will later be a central concept in 3001: The Final Odyssey.)
 Suddenly, Lucifer's light begins to fade and the Monolith reawakens for the first time in a thousand years.